fugle-dev/fugle-realtime-python/README.md

 `symbolId="2884"` is only allowed when `apiToken="demo"`.
 To access more `symbolId`, you will have to get your own `apiToken`.
 Please visit https://developer.fugle.tw/realtime/apiToken for detailed instructions.

-For complete documentation of each URL specified above, please visit https://developer.fugle.tw/realtime/document.
+For complete documentation of each URL and its parameters in association with the corresponding function and its arguments specified above, please visit https://developer.fugle.tw/realtime/document.

 ## Contributing